Elpulgo/microservice-architecture/README.md

 # Microservice-architecture
-An example of microservice architecture in docker containers
+An example of microservice architecture in docker containers.
+Use **docker-compose.production.yml** to test it out.
+Images are available at **https://hub.docker.com/u/elpulgo**.

 ## Scenarios